Passover DinnerPassover CelebrationHappy Jewish Passover

-All land animals that do not chew the cud or do not have cloven hooves are considered to be unclean, hence, non-kosher.
+All land animals that do not chew the cud or do not have cloven hooves are considered unclean, hence, non-kosher.
 Hare, camel, hyrax, rock badger and pig are termed as non-kosher as per the Jewish laws.
 Aquatic creatures that do not have fins and scales, such as lobsters, oysters, shrimp, clams and crabs are forbidden.
 Among the birds, the birds of prey or scavengers are regarded as non-kosher.
-Also, rodents, reptiles, amphibians and insects are all prohibited on Passover.
-Furthermore, milk, eggs, fat or organs derived from any of these animals is also non-kosher.
+Also, rodents, reptiles, amphibians and insects are all prohibited during Pesach festival.
+Furthermore, milk, eggs, fat or organs derived from any of these animals are also included as non-kosher foods.

 Cheese

-The production of hard cheese usually contains rennet, an enzyme which separates the milk into curd and whey.
-Though vegetable or microbial sources can be used to make rennet from, but most rennet is made from stomach linings of animals which can be non-kosher.
-Hence, cheese that contains rennet made from kosher animals that have been slaughtered as per the Jewish laws can be consumed.
-To add on, the rennet derived from the kosher animals that are not slaughtered according to the laws of kashrut is non-kosher.
+The production of hard cheese usually contains rennet, an enzyme which separates the milk into curd.
+Although vegetable or microbial sources can be used to make rennet, rennet is mostly made from stomach linings of animals and hence it is considered as non-kosher.
+Cheese that contains rennet made from kosher animals that have been slaughtered as per the Jewish laws are, however, allowed for consumption during Pesach festival.
+On the contrary, rennet derived from the kosher animals that are not slaughtered according to the laws of kashrut is considered as non-kosher food.

 Gelatin

-Gelatin is hydrolyzed collagen (the main protein in animal connective tissue) that possibly comes from non-kosher sources, such as pig.
+Gelatin is hydrolyzed collagen, the main protein in animal connective tissue, that possibly comes from non-kosher sources such as pig.
 Hence, due to its various controversies of being kosher or not, most Orthodox rabbis have termed gelatin as non-kosher.
-Therefore to avoid consuming non-kosher gelatin, it is substituted with gelatin-like materials, such as food starch from tapioca, chemically modified pectins and carrageenan combines with various vegetable gums including guar gum, locust bean gum, xanthan gum, gum acacia, agar and others.
+Therefore to avoid consuming non-kosher gelatin, it is substituted with gelatin-like materials, such as food starch from tapioca, chemically modified pectins and carrageenan combined with various vegetable gums including guar gum, locust bean gum, xanthan gum, gum acacia, agar and others.